ai-align/houqphomepage/content/pages/painting.rst

    :alt: copy WOW
    :align: center

-   Paint according to a WOW's CG, and I also made some modification.
+   Paint according to a WOW's CG, and I also made some modifications.